cortexlabs/cortex/README.md

 # Cost-effective serverless computing

-Cortex is a highly-scalable and cost-effective serverless computing platform that runs in your AWS account.
+Cortex is a highly-scalable and cost-effective serverless computing platform that runs on your AWS account.
 It scales microservices, data processing, machine learning, and other compute-intensive realtime and batch workloads.
 Cortex is designed to handle production traffic of up to 20M QPS and is up to 90% less expensive than AWS Lambda.

 <br>